There are many different kinds of numbers that we come across in algebra. Some of these kinds of numbers are related to each other.

 This can also be learned as the same signs will have a positive answer and opposite signs will have a negative answer.

-And for more than two numbers in multiplication or/and division, we can say if negative comes an odd number of times then the answer will be negative and if negative sign comes an even number of times then the answer is positive.
+And for more than two numbers in multiplication or/and division, we can say if negative comes an odd number of times then the answer will be negative and if a negative sign comes an even number of times then the answer is positive.

 As with whole numbers, consider multiplication as repeated addition.
 Using the number line, we make multiple jumps of a given size.
 For example, the following picture shows the product \(3 * 4\) as 3 jumps of 4 units each.